 Inspections and calculating penalties

-For information about inspections or penalties read the relevant section in ‘The guide to cross compliance in England 2016’ above.
+For detailed information about inspections and penalties, read page 12 of ‘The guide to cross compliance in England 2017’ above.

 If you’re inspected and the inspector finds something wrong, they use a set of standards called ‘verifiable standards’ to assess how serious the non-compliance is.
 This is based on the extent of the non-compliance and how severe and permanent it is.

 RPA uses a guide to work out the penalty that is to be applied.

 They also use a calculator to work out how severe a non-compliance is for cattle identification and registration for SMR 7.

 Get a copy of these documents from email@example.com.
 Tell them which documents you want and use ‘Verifiable Standards 2017’ as the email heading.

 These are the results from– they show the reasons why farmers failed to meet each Statutory Management Requirement (SMR) and Good Agricultural and Environmental Conditions (GAEC).